mipear/KPArt/README.md

 5. Informing the external user of any upcoming events featuring the artist’s work.
 This will include titles of said events and their locations.
 By presenting this information in a clear and specific way, the user is more likely to attend an exhibition.
 6. Including social media links within the Footer of the site, represented by their relevant icons.
 When clicked, the links will open into a separate tab, to ensure a good user experience.
 By including these links within the Footer, potential supporters/customers are able to access the artist’s social media on every page of the website, increasing the likelihood of engagement from the external user.

+## Wireframes
+Please find wireframes below, created using [Balsamiq](https://balsamiq.com/wireframes/desktop/#).
+Included in my wireframes are a desktop, tablet, and mobile version of each page.
+The Home Page and Contact Page will function in a similar way across devices, whilst the Gallery images will be one column instead of four in order to ensure the user can see the images/paintings clearly.
 [Wireframes](docs/readmewireframes)

 ## Features